 Seachem Prime is a water conditioner that removes harmful chlorine from tap water.
 It has the added bonus of detoxifying ammonia and nitrite too, so in the case of an ammonia spike, it could be key to saving your fish’ lives.

-Seahem Prime is my favourite Water conditioner to use, as well as its extra functions, it is highly concentrated.
+Seahem Prime is a great Water conditioner to use, as well as its extra functions, it is highly concentrated.
 Therefore it lasts longer, as you only have to use a small amount in comparison to other products.

 Here is the official statement on Seachem prime, from Seachem themselves: